FirmwGuy/CEP/docs/L0_KERNEL/L0-OVERVIEW.md

 ## Known limitations

 - **Tag length caps:** Word IDs (lowercase) top out at 11 characters and acronym IDs (uppercase) at 9; use them for kernel-supplied tags.
-Longer caller-supplied names can be interned as namepool references (up to 256 bytes) and now flow through higher layers like L1 without truncation.
+Longer caller-supplied names can be interned as namepool references (up to 256 bytes) and flow through any upper-layer packs without truncation.
 Core kernel routing still prefers compact word/acronym IDs, but dictionaries and ledgers accept reference IDs when the subsystem opts in.
 - **Reference IDs:** Interned references compare by numeric ID; when you need glob behaviour, intern them with `cep_namepool_intern_pattern*` so matching behaves like word/acronym tags. <!-- TODO: explore reference-aware routing indexes if heavier usage emerges. -->
 - **HANDLE/STREAM gaps:** Stream/handle payload helpers exist, but read/update APIs are still scaffolded (`cep_cell_stream.c`).
 Until they land, VALUE/DATA remain the fully supported payload types for mutations. <!-- TODO: finish HANDLE/STREAM read/update wiring. -->